 Project Summation and Comparison

 Most businesses that use project accounting or utilize project reporting have multiple projects underway.
 In evaluating these projects a summary set of reports is needed listing all the projects and their corresponding accumulated costs and progress billings to date.
-So a good model of a report identifies the respective project, accumulated WIP and then the corresponding Progress Billings.
+A good model of a report identifies the respective project, accumulated WIP and then the corresponding Progress Billings.
 In addition, the report includes the estimated total contract value and percentage of completion.
 The following is an example:

 Progress Billings WIP Contract $ % of Completion